Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Sliding Finite Window Approximation of the Belief MDP

 That is, the predictor process is exponentially stable in total variation in expectation.
 Furthermore, if \(\delta(T) > \frac{1}{2}\), then the above is true with \(\alpha = 1 - \delta(T)\) regardless of the channel \(O\). \end{corollary}

 Applying this to the \(L^N_t\) term, we have

-Note that, in many applications of the zero-delay quantization problem, the requirement that \((1-\delta(T))(2 - \delta(O)) < 1\) is too strong.
-In particular, in the special case where the channel is noiseless, we will always have that \(\delta(O) = 0\).
-Thus we can only use Corollary~\ref{corollary:dobrushin} if \(\delta(T) > \frac{1}{2}\).
+The requirement \((1-\delta(T))(2 - \delta(O)) < 1\) places conditions on the source dynamics and the channel.
+A universal condition to make the result applicable over all channels is obtained when one considers the special case where the channel is noiseless: in this case, we have \(\delta(O) = 0\) and \(\delta(T) > \frac{1}{2}\) is to hold.
 This is not surprising given the nature of Dobrushin-type conditions.
 At a high level, the Dobrushin coefficient tells us how similar the conditional measures \(O_Q(m' | x)\) and \(O_Q(m' | y)\) are for different \(x, y \in \mathcal{X}\).
 The more similar they are, the closer the coefficient is to \(1\).
-Therefore, such Dobrushin-type conditions prioritize \emph{uninformative} kernels, as these will have Dobrushin coefficients closer to \(1\).
-Conversely, the goal of the zero-delay quantization problem is to use quantizers that create \emph{informative} kernels.
-Nevertheless, the above conditions give an easy-to-verify condition for predictor stability, and give us a rather strong form of stability (exponential).

 Combining Theorem~\ref{theorem:finite window_near_optimal} and the bound in~\eqref{eq:loss_bound}, we obtain the following result. \begin{corollary} Assume \(\alpha \coloneqq (1-\delta(T))(2 - \delta(O)) < 1\).
-Then for any \(\gamma \in \Gamma_{WS}\) which acts on \(N\) time steps to generate \(W_0\) and any prior \(\pi_{-N}\), we have
+Then for any \(\gamma \in \Gamma_{\text{WS}}\) which acts on \(N\) time steps to generate \(W_0\) and any prior \(\pi_{-N}\), we have

 \end{corollary}